 The County anticipates the continued construction of accessory dwelling units, manufactured homes, and single-family dwellings in rural settings, consistent with new construction trends from the past few years.
-Table 7, Development Trends for ADUs, Manufactured Homes, and Rural Single-Family Homes, presents the projections for new units, based on these trends, that could be permitted or constructed during the planning period (excluding any housing already in the pipeline).
+Table 7a through 7c, Development Projections for Rural Housing (7a), ADUs 7b), and Manufactured Homes (7c), present the projections for new units, based on these trends, that could be permitted or constructed during the planning period (excluding any housing already in the pipeline).
 As shown in previous Table 3, single dwelling rural homes and ADUs are permitted by right.